 Here are a few more things to watch out for when you’re choosing a name:

 - Avoid “tortured” acronyms.
 You might love the word “unity,” for example, but if you have to blow out brain cells to come up with an org name that spells unity, STOP it!
 When people read your org name, instead of saying, “Oh.
 I’d like to know more,” they’re more likely to think, “What the….?”
-(You can fill in the blank.)
+(You get my meaning.)
 Just K.I.S.S.–Keep It Simple, Shirley!

 - Avoid snicker-producing acronyms.
 Here in the U.S., folks are addicted to shortening names.
 So someone will probably use an acronym for your org even if you don’t.
 Check the acronym your name creates and make sure it doesn’t spell a 4-letter word or some embarrassing body function.
 Otherwise, folk might be laughing behind your back!